darkreactions/ESCALATE/data_model/TECHNICAL.md

 > systemtool\_version (v) <br/>

 `**NOTE: actor will typically have many dependencies (e.g. experiments, workflows, inventory) so deleting may be impractical.
 In that case do a status change (e.g. inactive)`
+`**NOTE: new actor record will be created on person, organization, systemtool insert`

 ```
 -- first create a 'test' person that will become the actor